Bikeman868/OwinFramework.Middleware/readme.md

 and present this in HTML.

 `ExceptionReporter` will wrap the downstream middleware in a try/catch block and report exception details.
-It also allows you to return specific responses by throwing `HttpException`.
+It also allows you to return specific responses by throwing `HttpException` in your middleware (for example to permenant redirect).

 `Less` will handle requests for CSS files.
 If a file exists with the requested name it is served as a static file.
 If a file exists with a .less file extension it will compile this on the fly into CSS and return this to the browser.
+It is recommended that you put the `OutputCache` middleware in front of this one to avoid re-compiling the less on eac request.

 `NotFound` will always return a 404 response.
 Put this at the end of your Middleware pipeline to catch all requests not already handled.

 `OutputCache` will capture responses to requests and replay these responses from cache instead of rendering them again through the OWIN pipeline.
 You have full control over what is cached and for how long.
+This improves the performance and scaleability of your web site.

 `RouteVisualizer` will generate an SVG visualization of the OWIN pipeline.
+This lets you see how your OWIN pipeline is configured.

 `StaticFiles` will map paths in the URL to the same relative file path, and if the file exists will return its contents.
 You can configure how each file type is handled.
+This provides the ability to deploy content in files and have those files requestable from the browser.

+`Versioning` will modify html before it is returned to the browser, and insert a version number into the URLs of static assets.
+When these assets are requested by the browser this middleware removes the version number from the request URL and adds response headers telling the browser to cache the asset.
+This has the effect of transparently versioning static assets and caching them on the broswer.